epistemik-co/staple-api/docs/README.md

 #### Mutations and inputs

 An object mutation enables creation and updates of instances of the type with the same name (e.g., mutation `Person` creates/updates instances of type `Person`).
-It supports two arguments:
+It supports the following arguments:
 - `type: MutationType = PUT`: defines the type of mutation to be performed.
 THe default and currently the only acceptable mutation type is PUT, which either creates a new object with a given identifer or overwrites an existing one.
 - `input: InputType!`: specifies the object of a given type to be inserted into the database.
+- `source: [DataSource]`: specifies which of the available data sources should be addressed with the requested mutation.
+If none is selected, the default one, declared in the configuration, is used:

 The input object includes the exact same fields as the associated object type, except for `_type` which is inserted automatically using the associated type as the default value.
 For instance, the following mutation generates an instance of `Person` with the specified attributes, which can be retrived back with the approporiate `Person` query: